 WARNING: This tool must be grounded while in use to protect the operator from electric shock.

-A MDED A CE REQUIRED GAUGE FOR EXTENSION CORDS
+AMPERAGE REQUIRED GAUGE FOR EXTENSION CORDS

-AMPERAGE 25 ft.
+25 ft.
 50 ft.
 100 ft.
 150 ft.

-15 A 14 gauge 12 gauge 10 gauge 8 gauge
+12 A 14 gauge 12 gauge Not Recommended Not Recommended